pepopowitz/stephaniehicksyoga.com/blog/2018-07-24-race-recap-5-5k-in-gabriel-park-portland-or.md

 date: '2018-07-24T21:28:20-05:00'
 summary: >-
   Here's my race recap from our most recent 5k-- a $5 5K in Gabriel Park, Portland, OR.
-Read on and learn more about our latest destination race, a hilly
+Read on and learn more about our latest destination race!
 ---
 It is hard to believe that a week ago we were still running and relaxing in Portland, OR, on a family trip to visit Steve’s sister.
 I was still able to get plenty of training in, even though it was a scheduled rest/recovery week.